napari-process-points-and-surfaces

 Measurement visualization¶

 To visualize measurements on the surface, just double-click on the table column headers.
-This also allows to visualize measurements and annotations side-by-side.

 Installation¶